ubrant/documents-format/README.md

 $DT Section Description Text
 $QT Motivational Quotation Text
 $QB Motivational Quotation Author
-$BG Section Background Image File - full path with extension (otherwise same directory will be used for full file name)
+$BG Section Background Image File - full path with extension
 ```

+>> If full path to image file is not provided (i.e., only file name with extension is provided) then directory of documentation file will be used for picking-up the image

 Section denoting symbol should be at the beginning of a line, otherwise, the section symbol will be ignored.
 However, white-spaces are allowed before section symbol.